danielraflein/danielraflein/README.md

 - 👋 Hi, I’m @danielraflein
 - 👀 I’m interested in business and tech
-- 🌱 I’m currently learning Computer Science @ The University of Western Australia
+- 🌱 I’m currently learning Computer Science @ The University of Western Australia and 📈 growing my Agency from the ground-up!

 <!---
 danielraflein/danielraflein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.